Home > Tutorials > Love Token

 Case in point:

-Can you see that I accidentally used the "A" in love and the "V" in rare?
+Can you see that I accidentally used the “A” in love and the “V” in rare?
+Oh, and I just noticed that the “S” is upside down.
+Sigh.
 Those tiny letters are hard to read on the stamps!

-A perfectionist would've re-did the token but I am not a perfectionist.
-Instead, I re-stamped the V and the A, hoping that the resulting design would give it a rustic, handmade look.
+A perfectionist would’ve re-did the token but I am not a perfectionist.
+Instead, I re-stamped the V and the A, hoping that the resulting design would give it a rustic, handmade look, which was my intention from the beginning, despite the mistakes.

 12) Using a few different types of hammers, I pounded the token here and there to give it a more distressed, old coin-type look.
 I was also hoping to disguise my mistake, which I was only marginally successful in doing.